Dharshini-G07/Advanced-C-Lab-Manual/module 12.md

+NAME : PRIYADHARSHINI G
+REG NO : 212224230209

-EXP NO 26: C PROGRAM TO DISPLAY STACK ELEMENTS USING LINKED LIST.
+## EXP NO 26: C PROGRAM TO DISPLAY STACK ELEMENTS USING LINKED LIST.
 Aim:
 To write a C program to display stack elements using linked list.